Raleigh, NC—Mental Health Care for the African American Community

 A Unified, Supportive Community

 Family, faith, and friendship are the foundations of many African-American communities.
 Mental health care professionals have not always understood the potential benefits of these rich and deep connections to a client’s mental health.
 All too often, therapists have set themselves against friends, family, and faith communities instead of working with them.
-The therapists at Thriveworks Raleigh take a different approach.
+The therapists at Thriveworks Counseling in Raleigh take a different approach.
 We are on the same team as a client’s support network, and we honor the important role that rich community connections can play in a client’s healing journey.

 When therapists are united with a client’s community, each sphere of an individual’s life has a role to play in healing.
 Pastors can offer a certain type of care.
 Therapists can offer another type of care, and friends and family members give yet another kind of care.
 Each is unique, and each is important.
 Therapy does not have to and should not replace other support networks, but instead, mental health professionals should work alongside them.